prior-technology/SymbolicTransformer/README.md

 I'm aiming to see the flow through using Transformers.jl with Pythia/GPTNeo-X models.
 Later it should be possible to abstract out the logic which doesn't directly depend on a specific implementation.
 Earlier work started to rewrite the algorithm from scratch, and earlier again focussed on abstract operations without specific implementations.

-`WrappedTransformer` represents the results of calculations in types like `HGFResidual`.
+`WrappedTransformer` represents the results of calculations in types like `Residual`.
 These include an expression which tracks the origin of the associated result.

 `PromptedTransformer` represents a specific transformer algorithm with prompt text.
 This acts on a residual vector using the `*` operation to run the internal blocks, returning the residual vector in the last position of the output layer (i.e. excluding input and output embedding layers).

-`predict` is a function which runs the model and calculates logits and probabilities for all tokens, returning each as a HGFResidual which includes an expression which should perform a similar calculation (returning only logits since probabilities depends on all logits for other tokens)
+`predict` is a function which runs the model and calculates logits and probabilities for all tokens, returning each as a Residual which includes an expression which should perform a similar calculation (returning only logits since probabilities depends on all logits for other tokens)

-`embed` tokenizes the supplied string and returns a Vector of HGFResidual based on the corresponding entries in the embedding matrix of the transformer.
+`embed` tokenizes the supplied string and returns a Vector of Residual based on the corresponding entries in the embedding matrix of the transformer.
 If a transformer is not specified the last one defined is used.

-`unembed` tokenizes the supplied string and returns a Vector of HGFResidual based on the corresponding entries in the output embedding matrix of the transformer.
-These are stored as row-vectors in a vector of HGFResidual .
+`unembed` tokenizes the supplied string and returns a Vector of Residual based on the corresponding entries in the output embedding matrix of the transformer.
+These are stored as row-vectors in a vector of Residual .